 Highlights:

-• Leisure accounted for the largest share of trips and distance.
+Meetings accounted for the largest share of trips.

 Beyond The City

 Not all trips stayed within the city limits.
-This radial Sankey chart shows which destinations I visited, how often I returned, and what kind of trips they were.
+This radial Sankey chart shows which destinations I visited, how often I drove back instead of taking the transit and what kind of trips they were.

 This visual captures the spirit of exploration.
 It shows how driving extended my sense of what was local.
 The places I visited reflect a growing curiosity and a willingness to go farther for a view, a meal, or a memory.
-The consistency of return to some places also reflects comfort, routine, and emotional connection.
+The consistency of return to some places also reflects comfort and routine.

 Highlights: